nicklockwood/FXParser/README.md

 FXParser's methods break down into three types, which have been split into separate Categories to make things clearer:

-1. Core functionality - this includes all the standard parser consturctors and methods for parsing strings.
+1. Core functionality - this includes all the standard parser constructors and methods for parsing strings.

 2. Combinators - these are methods for combining parsers to make more complex rules.